Used by millions of people worldwide, tretinoin is one of the most effective medications on the market for treating and preventing acne.

 Unlike many over-the-counter skincare products, which promise immediate results, tretinoin can take several months to start working.
 It’s also quite common to experience a temporary increase in acne during the first few weeks of using tretinoin.

 In short, tretinoin isn’t an instant fix for acne.
-Instead, it works gradually over the course of three to six months to treat existing acne and preventing whiteheads, blackheads and other facial skin lesions from developing in the future.
+Instead, it works gradually over the course of three to six months to help treat existing acne and help preventing whiteheads, blackheads and other facial skin lesions from developing in the future.

 Tretinoin has been approved as an acne medication since 1962, giving it a track record of more than 50 years.
 Since it was first marketed in the 1960s, there have been numerous studies into tretinoin’s long-term safety and effectiveness.